 ).

-Lighting Support – The gaffer and lighting department are responsible for the setting up/ tuning in of a light where as the grip crew, under the key gripper, molds and alters that light to their needs.
+Lighting Support – The gaffer and lighting department are responsible for the setting up/ tuning in of a light where as the grip crew, under the pivotal gripper, molds and alters that light to their needs.
 This is done using tools like flags, scrims and diffusion materials to create the specific lighting effect for each of those instances (

 Film Connection